SanketPaharia/SanketPaharia/README.md

 ✍️ &nbsp;In my free time, you find me swimming or reading .\
 💬 &nbsp;Feel free to reach out to me at sanket.paharia@gmail.com . ! \
 📄 &nbsp;Please have a look at my [Résumé](https://github.com/SanketPaharia/Resume/blob/master/Sanket_Paharia_Resume.pdf) for more details about me .
 I'm open to feedback and suggestions! . \
-📫 &nbsp;Want to know more about me?
+📫 &nbsp;Want to know more about me ?
 [Check out My Portfolio](https://sanketpaharia.github.io/)